DanielShalam/StableModification/README.md

   prompt_new: The new prompt with your modifications.

-  img_path: If it given, it will triger null inversion of the image.
-If you want to use it without, leave it blank ("").
+  img_path: If given, it will triger null inversion of the image.
+If you want to use without, leave it blank ("").

   steps: How many denoising steps.